Francis Holland School (NW1) 11 Plus (11+) Exam Information – Key Details

 - who are daughters of Church of England clergy.

 However, girls from the above list will not necessarily be given automatic priority.

 For further information on Francis Holland School’s Year 7 admissions process, please contact the Registrar on 020 7535 2777 or email email@example.com.

 Parents and students are encouraged to attend one of the school’s open events, which take place from September to November.
 These events give parents the chance to ask current teaching staff questions about the admissions process and to also take a tour of the school with current pupils.
 Parents can book a place at one of the open events, here.
-Parents must request a registration form for the Cognitive Abilities Test directly from the school.

 We hope you find this article useful.
 Please don’t hesitate to get in touch if you need some advice or if you have any questions or queries.

-The information in this post was correct at the time of publishing.
+Our practice tests aim to show what sort of questions were included in Francis Holland School (NW1) 11+ past papers.
+The information provided about Francis Holland School (NW1) was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.